fditraglia/fditraglia.github.io/research.md

 - [Yes, Wall Street, There is a January Effect: Evidence from Laboratory Auctions](http://www.tandfonline.com/doi/abs/10.1080/15427560709337012) (with Lisa Anderson and Jeffrey Gerlach), *Journal of Behavioral Finance*, 2007, 8 (1), pp. 1-8

 ## Working Papers
-- [Hidden Hazards and Screening Policy: Predicting Undetected Lead Exposure in Illinois](https://ditraglia.com/pdf/lead-JHE.pdf) (with Ali Abbasi, Ludovica Gazze, and Bridget Pals), *Re-submitted to Journal of Health Economics*
 - [Selection of Invalid Instruments can Improve Estimation in Mendelian Randomization](https://arxiv.org/abs/2107.01513) (with Ashish Patel, Stephen Burgess, and Verena Zuber) *Submitted*

 ## In Progress
+- The Limits of Self-sommitment and Private Paternalism (Issac Meza, Joyce Sadka, Enrique Seira, and Craig McIntosh)
+- Estimation and Inference for Marginal Treatment Effects: a Bayesian Semi-parametric Approach (with Laura Liu)
 - A History of Violence: Forced Displacement and De Facto Land Reform in Rural Colombia (with Camilo Garcia-Jimeno)
-- The Limits of Self-sommitment and Private Paternalism (Issac Meza, Joyce Sadka, Enrique Seira, and Craig McIntosh)
 - Mapping Disparities in Childhood Lead Exposure in England (with Ludovica Gazze)
-- Estimation and Inference for Marginal Treatment Effects: a Bayesian Semi-parametric Approach (with Laura Liu)
 - Estimating the Returns to Lying (with Arthur Lewbel)
 <!--- Nonparametric Analysis of Labor Supply Using Gaussian Process Regression (with Ian Crawford)-->